Growing up, I was convinced life was more or less what was portrayed in the media.

 Spending spring break of senior year in detox may have seemed like a nightmare at the time, but it taught me that life is not a cookie-cutter situation.
 I didn’t need to live my life based on what I thought I needed to be doing, what I thought my parents wanted me to be doing, or what my friends seemed to be doing.
 Everyone’s path is unique, and everyone’s recovery path is unique.
 That was a critical lesson for me to learn as an 18-year old questioning everything about life.

 When I moved to Washington, D.C. for college in August of 2011 with just 4 months sober, I expected to be greeted by a hundred other students in recovery from addiction.
 That was not the case, and the college administrators seemed to never have met another student identifying as in recovery.
 Lesson number two, which I learned throughout my freshman year, was to significantly adjust my expectations (of everything).
-Up until that point in my life, I would plan out everything: including people’s reactions to my actions.
+Up until that point in my life, I would plan out everything—including people’s reactions to my actions.
 Unrealistic expectations almost caused me to take my own life in December of 2011.

 Through these two difficult lessons, a dream was born.
 As I continued to meet fellow students battling addiction and seeking recovery, I knew I needed to make this a priority in my life.
 In February of 2012, we formed a student organization entirely made up of students in recovery.
 We met weekly, went to meetings, did sober activities throughout the city, and checked in with each other on a regular basis.
-I knew I had found a resource and support network that not just saved my life, but could transform the lives of thousands of others.
+I knew I had found a resource and support network that not only saved my life, but could transform the lives of thousands of others.

 I came to know this concept of supporting college students in recovery from addiction as collegiate recovery.
-Collegiate recovery saved my life and I knew this resource needed to be available on every college campus.
+Collegiate recovery saved my life, and I knew this resource needed to be available on every college campus.
 In June of 2014, I ventured out to Minneapolis, Minnesota to the National Collegiate Recovery Conference.
 I had no clue there was a national resource known as The Association of Recovery in Higher Education.
 I decided on the last day of that conference that I needed to make this my life’s work.

 The first year of my recovery and the first year of college were somehow more horrific than active addiction.
 Collegiate recovery was the solution to that seemingly impossible problem.